jcnguye/ser321-spring20223-C-jcnguye/Assignment5/Activity1/README.md

 ### How to run it

-Arguments are name and port.
+Arguments are iip, port, and nodde.
 Start 2 to many peers each having a unique port number.

-gradle runPeer --args "Name 7000" --console=plain -q

-When asked who "> Who do you want to listen to?
-Enter host:port" enter in one line all the host:port combination you want to listen to, e.g. localhost:8000 localhost:8001

-You will then be listening to these two peers only.
-You cannot change who you listen to, you would need to start again.
-If you enter wrong info the program quits.
-I know userfriendly, feel free to change that if you like :-)
+runActivity -Pip=name -Pport=4000 -Pnode=7000
+Pport = the client port
+Pnode = the port its tryiing to connect
+Pip = the name of the client

+Will automaticlly listen to any number of peers when client tries to join.
+Unfortinately does not properly exiit.